 If requested, empty bedroom drawers.
 It turns out that we don’t need to empty drawers like we originally thought, so we provide drawer space only for longer exchanges or on request.

 Put out suitcase racks or provide a space for guests to put their suitcases.

 Provide a fresh set of sheets for the guests to remake the beds.
 Leave them visible and labeled and discuss in advance with your guests.
 (We love this genius idea that a fellow exchanger provided on a recent stay, so now we do the same to make coming home a more welcome experience).

 Put away your personal items like toothbrushes, hairbrushes, and medications.

 Provide a hairdryer.

-Put out a paper of paper and pencils/pens.
+Put out a pad of paper and pencils and pens.
 These note taking items are what I miss most when I arrive in another home.